dnsimple/dnsimple-java/CONTRIBUTING.md

     ```groovy
     version = '<VERSION>'
     ```
-1. Run the test suite and ensure all the tests pass.
 1. Finalize the `## master` section in `CHANGELOG.md` assigning the version.
 1. Commit and push the changes
     ```shell